wp-plugins/squirrly-seo/readme.txt

 9. Done.
 Type a keyword to the right of the screen and start using Squirrly Seo :) Enjoy!

 == Screenshots ==
-1. Wordpress Seo by Squirrly - Enter a keyword for Squirrly Live SEO Assistant optimization
+1. Wordpress Seo by Squirrly - Optimize your article with SEO Live Assistant
-2. Wordpress Seo by Squirrly - Find out if it's worth to use it
+2. Wordpress Seo by Squirrly - Find the top keywords with the Keyword Researh
-3. Wordpress Seo by Squirrly - Add an image in your article
+3. Wordpress Seo by Squirrly - Customize the META with the SEO Snippet
-4. Wordpress Seo by Squirrly - Find images, tweets, wiki, blogs, news or other articles from your blog
+4. Wordpress Seo by Squirrly - Find your top posts and authors with Squirrly Analytics
-5. Wordpress Seo by Squirrly - Easy to read external blogs
+5. Wordpress Seo by Squirrly - Monitor your success with the Performance Analytics
-6. Wordpress Seo by Squirrly - Easy to insert paragraphs from the articles that you are reading
+6. Wordpress Seo by Squirrly - Let Squirrly do the SEO Settings that your blog needs
-7. Wordpress Seo by Squirrly - Optimize your article with Squirrly Live SEO Assistant
+7. Wordpress Seo by Squirrly - et Squirrly do the SEO Settings that your blog needs
-8. Wordpress Seo by Squirrly - You will know when your seo is good
-9. Wordpress Seo by Squirrly - Squirrly Article Rank for each post/page.
-Traffic, Social, Inbound Links and Google Ranking.
-10. Wordpress Seo by Squirrly - Settings tab with extra Seo optimization features

 == Changelog ==